vistle/vistle/README.md

 * `-t`|`--tui`:
   start a command line user interface on rank 0

-You can connect a user interface to a running Vistle session later on:
+You can connect a user interface to a running Vistle session later on, e.g.:

       vistle_gui localhost 31093